public class CreateTypeRequest extends Object implements org.apache.avro.generic.IndexedRecord

 identical schemas.properties

-for a given column where the key is the column name.
+properties to use for a given column where the key is

 Valid values are: